 The bike is relatively large, especially lengthwise.
 It is approx 58″ (147 cm) long and 23.5″ (60 cm) wide.
 Plus, it is advisable to assign at least two feet of clearance all around it for safe usage and ease of access.
 Therefore, it may not fit too well in a small room.

 The fully assembled bike isn’t hefty.
 However, it weighs approximately 71.6 lbs (32.4 kg), twice the average road bike’s weight.
 Plus, it has a low center of gravity, which adds stability.
 As a result, the bike is easy to move once assembled.
 In addition, its front base comes equipped with two small transport wheels.

 It’s important to mention that this Exerpeutic recumbent exercise bike has a step-through design.
-Therefore, it can be helpful for users with specific disabilities as it allows much more accessible entry and exit.
+Therefore, it can be helpful for users with disabilities as it allows much more accessible entry and exit.

 Seat and handlebars

 The Exerpeutic bike has a seat designed for optimal comfort—the seat and backrest pad feature a thick foam padding layer with a durable vinyl cover.
 The seat is approx. 14″ (35.5 cm) wide provides plenty of contact surface.

 The seat’s base frame is durable enough to support 310 lbs (140 kg).
 Its rail provides several inches of adjustment.
 The bike has a user height range of 4’11” – 6’6 ″ (150 – 198 cm).

 Also, you can easily adjust the seat while the user is seated.
 It has a large knob on the right side to grip and turn comfortably.
 It’s important to mention that the backrest does not adjust independently from the rest of the bike’s seat.